Bob Surace

 Robert J. Surace (pronounced /səˈreɪs/; born April 25, 1968) is an American college football coach.
-He is currently the head football coach at Princeton University, a position he had held since the 2010 season.
+He is currently the head coach at Princeton University, a position he has held since the 2010 season.
 Surace was the head football coach at Western Connecticut State University from 2000 to 2001.
 He had worked as an assistant coach in the Canadian Football League (CFL) and the National Football League (NFL).

 Early life

 Surace was born on April 25, 1968, in Harrisburg, Pennsylvania, grew up in Millville, New Jersey and attended Millville Senior High School, where his father, Tony Surace, was a longtime football and baseball coach.
 He attended Princeton University, where he played on the football team from 1987 to 1989 as a center.
 In 1989, the Ivy League named Surace to the All-Ivy team.
 He graduated in 1990.
 Surace's wife Lisa was a former soccer player at Princeton, and practiced psychology in Cincinnati.
 The couple have a son, A.J., who is a Quarterback at Rutgers and a daughter, Allison.
 His brother Brian was the offensive coordinator at Rensselaer Polytechnic Institute.